hdmjesus/vert.run-app/README.md

 1. Clone the repository
 2. Navigate to the project directory vertrun-app
 3. Run `npm install` to install the project dependencies
+4. Run git checkout -b master
-4. Run `expo start` to start the development server
+5. Run `expo start` to start the development server
-5. Open the Expo Go app on your smartphone or iOS/Android emulator
+6. Open the Expo Go app on your smartphone or iOS/Android emulator